-This river and falls are located at about Schroeder Minnesota and is actually a wayside park right off of Highway 61.
-Just over the bridge there is a turn off that leads to a little park that displays a granite cross and is at the mouth of the Cross River.
-It was erected as a tribute to a missionary named Fredrick Baraga, A Roman Catholic Priest, in the mid 1800's, who was said to have, once, placed a wooden cross there as a thank you to God for surviving a treacherous journey on the lake during one of his missionary tours to the Native Americans in the region.
-The video below has a more specific history as it is written on the granite cross and gives some pretty good image to this spots highlights.
+This river and falls are located at about Schroeder, Minnesota, and part of a wayside park right off Highway 61.
+Just over the bridge, there is a turn off that leads to a little park that displays a granite cross and is at the mouth of the Cross River.
+It was erected as a tribute to a missionary named Fredrick Baraga, A Roman Catholic Priest, in the mid-1800s, who was said to have once, placed a wooden cross there as a thank you to God for surviving a treacherous journey on the lake during one of his missionary tours to the Native Americans in the region.
+The video below has a more specific history as it is written on the granite cross and gives some pretty good images to this area's highlights.

 The north side of this park is for water access that also has a picnic area and a spectacular rock beach.
-The rock material in this spot is about 3 feet deep, before you actually get to the water.
+The rock material in this spot is about 3 feet deep before you get to the water.

 The tourist population begins to thin now as we work our way north.